 While not having to answer to a pushy, demanding boss Is one of the great benefits of working freelance, this also means you should be more self-disciplined and count on self-restraint to avoid procrastination and make sure you stick to your deadlines.
-Getting into a routine will take some getting used to but it’s equally important to find yourself a proper work space where you can let your creative juices flow with minimal disruptions.
+Getting into a routine will take some getting used to but it’s equally important to finding yourself a proper workspace where you can let your creative juices flow with minimal disruptions.

 For some, working from home may be the obvious choice but this is not always the ideal solution for freelancers, especially if you share a living space with others.
 As a freelancer, it’s still possible to work outside the home, from your favourite café for example.
 Moreover, many places are also starting to provide co-working and hot-desking spaces, a perfect option for fellow freelancers seeking out an office-like environment and mutual company while they work.

 Without the routine of the daily 9-to-5 job, it’s easy to get distracted as the lines between work and playtime become fuzzy and blurred, leaving you to organise your time as you see fit.
 Thinking ahead and planning your work schedule accordingly will leave you free to fit more desirable activities into your day.
 That being said, it’s important to stick to your schedule and not fall victim to the temptations of your social calendar or you’ll never end up getting any work done.

 Without the regular coffee/cigarette breaks or office small talk of a regular job, procrastination for freelancers can be a dangerous downward spiral.
 Allow yourself small breaks and focus on completing one task at a time rather than trying to work on 20 things at the same time.